sphinx-gallery/sphinx-gallery/doc/configuration.rst

     sphinx_gallery_conf = {
     #...,
     "minigallery_sort_order": FunctionSortKey(
-        lambda x: (not x.startswith("plot_4b"), x)),
+        lambda x: (not x.startswith("plot_"), x)),
     #...
     }

 Sorting the set of thumbnails generated from
-:ref:`API backreferences <references_to_examples>`, i.e. the thumbnails linked
+:ref:`API backreferences <references_to_examples>` (i.e. the thumbnails linked
-to a qualified object name input is not supported, but the sorting function can be used to position the entire set of backreference thumbnails since it sees the ``{input}.example`` file naming pattern.
+to a qualified object name input) is not supported, but the sorting function can be used to position the entire set of backreference thumbnails since it get passed the ``{input}.example`` file naming pattern.
 Thumbnails may be duplicated if they correspond to multiple object names or an object name and file/glob input.

 Auto-documenting your API with links to examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^